 Characters: Christopher John Francis Boone, Toby, Wellington, Siobhan, Mr. Jeavons, Mrs. Alexander, Ed Boone, Judy Boone, Mr. and Mrs. Eileen Shears

 Christopher John Francis Boone, a fifteen year old kid on the Autism/Asperger’s syndrome, is on a mission to find out who murdered his neighbour’s dog, Sherlock Holmes’ style.
 While he has a gift for math, he has difficulty reading other people’s emotion and hates being touched.

 His father finds it difficult to understand his needs.
-His mother did it all for him until she died suddenly and now they left to fend for themselves.
+His mother did it all for him until she died suddenly and now they are left to fend for themselves.
 Did he find the murderer?
 What happened to his mother?
 Read the rest of The Curious Incident of the Dog in the Night-Time to know more.

 Even though it plays the stereotypical high functioning autistic kid, this book helped me take a look at what happens inside the head of an autistic teen.

 If I had to wonder what the difference was between the first time I read it and now, it is that I am more educated about the autistic spectrum, thanks to mainstream media and other books.

 Things that worked for me